Live Chat Support 101: Definition, Benefits, and Best Practices

 Live chat support allows customers to have text-based conversations with support teams via the web.
 Using live chat software embedded on the company’s website, customers can send their questions to a person (or sometimes an AI bot) who can quickly reply to them in the same small window.

 The “live” part of live chat support is a reference to real-time, back-and-forth conversation, as opposed to email support where there may be no expectation of an immediate reply.
 Some tools, like Help Scout’s Beacon, combine true real-time live chat with a hybrid messaging option, allowing both synchronous and asynchronous conversations to happen in the same chat tool.

 Live chat software is also used for purposes beyond support — for example, to enable sales conversations.
-However, live chat software, which is built for delivering great support, may include additional support-focused features such as deep integration with knowledge base and help desk tools.
+However, live chat software, which is built for delivering great support, may include additional support-focused features such as deep integration with knowledge base and shared inbox tools.

 Why should you offer live chat support to your customers?
 Because customers love it!
 Studies show that live chat is the preferred choice of many customers, and it has the highest customer satisfaction level of any support channel.

 Considering the key benefits of live chat support can help you decide whether it is the right choice for your business.